-The BoE has developed a resolvability assessment framework (RAF) to support this process.
-The RAF defines the information that banking groups need to provide to the BoE, and how the BoE will determine the extent to which the strategy for a particular group and the group's arrangements have adequately prepared for resolution.
-As part of this process we are making this disclosure, which summarises our preparations for resolution.
-As indicated in Section 1, the BoE is communicating publicly its assessment of our resolvability and the resolvability of other banking groups.
+The BoE has developed the RAF to support this process.
+The RAF sets out the information that banking groups need to provide to the BoE, and how the BoE will determine the extent to which the strategy for a particular group and the group's arrangements have adequately prepared for resolution.
+As part of this process Barclays is making this disclosure, which follows the publication of Barclays' First RAF Disclosure and summarises Barclays' readiness for resolution.
+As indicated in Section 1, the BoE is also communicating publicly its Second RAF Assessment of our resolvability and the resolvability of other banking groups.

-3. Group structure
+4. Group structure

-3.1 Overview of the Group
+4.1 Overview of the Group